Updates from Alumni

 We post updates from alumni and friends as we receive them.
+Older updates are archived.
 Use our handy online form to send us your news!

 You might also want to check out our departmental news listing for longer stories about our alumni.

 Maya FarrHenderson ('20 B.A.) has been hired as a Research Coordinator in the Behavioral Health and Performance Lab at NASA, after completing a Masters in Public Health at Emory University.
 As NASA is preparing for long duration space flight, she will help study the behavioral health and impact of astronauts experiencing extended isolation.
 Maya says ”I am so excited to use sociological tools in complement with biomedical research to study a little microcosm of society living and working together towards a specific goal in space and to contribute in any way I can to make their work easier.”
 After graduation, Maya also published research from her W&M senior honors thesis in Sociology of Development, a journal of the American Sociological Association (available here).
 Her research explored the tensions and contradictions of international volunteering.

 Candace McCreary ('79, M.A) is teaching in Sociology and Psychology departments at College of DuPage in Illinois, specialty areas are Gender Studies, Marriage and Family and Statistics.
 Elected Trustee on Board of Trustees for Elgin Community College in Elgin Illinois.

 Stephen Morewitz ('75 B.A., '78 M.A.) is a forensic social scientist, health care specialist, and medical educator who conducts research, teaches, and consults in forensic social science, chronic disorders, injuries, and health care across the life course, and medical education.
 He is on the faculty at San Jose State University and California State University, East Bay.